-Deep within foggy San Francisco lies a striking neighborhood like nowhere else in the Western Hemisphere.
-It may sound like a money-grabbing tourist attraction, but fortunately, San Francisco’s Chinatown is a pleasure to explore.
+San Francisco’s Chinatown is the oldest and largest in the United States.
 It’s one of the most authentic neighborhoods on the peninsula.
 And, so is the food.
 If you’re looking for info on where to eat and drink in San Francisco’s Chinatown, read on.

-Covering a tightly-packed 30 square blocks, San Francisco’s Chinatown is the largest outside Asia and the oldest in North America.
 During the California Gold Rush, thousands of immigrants from the Taishan, Zhongshan, and Guangdong regions of China came to the West Coast to seek economic opportunity.
-When they arrived the Chinese faced discrimination and violence, only made tenser by the Chinese Exclusion Act of 1882 and the earthquake of 1906, which caused fires to break out across the city.
+When they arrived, the Chinese faced discrimination and violence, only made tenser by the Chinese Exclusion Act of 1882.
+The earthquake of 1906 caused fires to break out across the city.
 While much of the neighborhood burnt down and many lives were lost, Chinatown was rebuilt.
 Over the years, the community grew into the thriving, bustling, and beautiful area we see today.

-Amidst the pagoda-style architecture, red lanterns, and narrow streets, you’ll find a tightly-packed mecca of cafes, bars, local markets, and exotic cuisine.
+The pagoda-style architecture, red lanterns, and narrow streets will draw you in.
+While you’re there, ou’ll find a tightly-packed mecca of cafes, bars, local markets, and exotic cuisine.
 Visit in the morning to explore the neighborhood while it’s still quiet.
-This is the best time for photographers as the traffic is low and the hordes of tourists have yet to arrive.
 At night, you’ll find lively bars to carry you into the early morning hours.
-Don’t forget about the Chinatown restaurants either, featuring some of the most exciting and distinct in the city.

 There are hundreds of bars and restaurants in this area, and you typically can’t go wrong.
 But, for those who’d like some direction, we’ve compiled a list of the must-see spots in Chinatown.